khamiltonuk/javascipt-bits/README.md

-# Functional js comparisons
+# Functional javascript comparisons

-I am very aware there are many ways to solev a problems in programing and I think this can often be over looked.
-Personaly when writing code I like ot use functional programing principles but when interacting with some developers they are more comfortable with alternative methods and I wanted to create this referance of problems sloved in a variety of ways to compare between them to help as a learning too for people on both sides.
+I am very aware there are many ways to solve a problems in programing and I think this can often be over looked.
+Personaly when writing code I like to use functional programing principles but when interacting with some developers they are more comfortable with alternative methods and I wanted to create this referance of problems sloved in a variety of ways to compare between them to help as a learning tool for people on both sides.
 I must confession I am not very comfortable with for loops as I haven't used them very often.

 ## Make an array with values from 1 to n